SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 # Updating the tracker firmware

-This procedure will show how to build the SlimeVR firmware and upload it to your tracker.
+This procedure will show how to build and configure the SlimeVR firmware and upload it to your tracker.

 ## 1. Build your tracker